The Latest Google Search Console Updates: What You Need to Know

 How could it be stepped forward?

 While the Performance file has been a welcome addition, it isn’t without its faults.
-I count that we’ll also see updates once the migration to the new edition has been finished.
+We’ll also see updates once the migration to the new edition has been finished.

 Here are some approaches that may be improved:

-Trending: sixteen months of organic search statistics are lovely and all, but it’s hard to set up tendencies while you may combination statistics beyond the default daily data points.
+Trending: Sixteen months of organic search statistics are lovely and all, but to set up tendencies you m,ay combine scombineeyond the default daily data points.
 For instance, we’ve doubled organic clicks to the DeepCrawl site over the past 12 months, but the graph within the Performance record for that duration doesn’t sincerely tell that story.
-Being able to toggle between day by day, weekly, and month-to-month aggregation would be an available addition.
+Being able to toggle between day-by-day, weekly, and month-to-month aggregation would be an available addition.

 Date assessment: Setting up custom contrast date tiers is fiddly as you want to apply 4 individual calendar selectors.
-This might be stepped forward with the aid of using one calendar selector, the usage of something just like Google Analytics.
+This might be stepped forward using one calendar selector, like Google Analytics.

 Filtering: The Performance file is a goldmine for organic insights.
-However, it’s miles repetitive and time-ingesting to have to set the crucial filters each time you re-enter Search Console.
+However, setting the crucial filters’s miles is repetitive and time-consuming each time you re-enter the Search Console.
 I’d definitely like to see some extra customization brought to the Search Console.
-It would be helpful if you were able to store filtered reviews and pin them to the Overview web page.
+It would be helpful if you could store filtered reviews and pin them to the Overview web page.
 There are quite a few costs in pulling Search Console information into dashboarding structures like Data Studio.
-Still, no longer everyone goes to have time for this, so Google desires to make it as smooth as possible to extract insights.
+Still, everyone no longer has time for this, so Google desires to make it as smooth as possible to extract insights.

 Index Coverage Report

-Launched along with the Performance report on the start of the new version of Search Console, the Index Coverage record is a welcome evolution of the Crawl Errors and Index Status reviews.
+Launched along with the Performance report at the start of the new version of Search Console, the Index Coverage record is a welcome evolution of the Crawl Errors and Index Status reviews.

 The new Index Coverage document provides website-degree insights concerning crawling and indexing issues.

-This record will flag issues with pages submitted in a sitemap (e.G., Submitted pages, which are 404s, blocked by way of robots.Txt, marked as noindex, etc.) in addition to presenting traits on listed (valid) pages.
+This record will flag issues with pages submitted in a sitemap (e.g., Submitted pages that are 404s, blocked by robots.Txt, marked as noindex, etc.) and present traits on listed (valid) pages.

 What does it update?